peterchylewski/Thumber/README.md

 #Version History

 ##0.5.4

 - much faster caching (no more bad re-directing, but swift streaming via fpasstru)
 - added slight sharpening (thumbnails now appear about as 'sharp' as the input image)
 - 'area mode' added
 - cleaned up code

 ##0.5.5

 - parameters 'w' and 'h' - if both set - define a 'box' - the output of distorted images is no longer possible
 - substituted an '_' with an 'x' in the thumb filename that makes more sense, e.g. 'cross_red_10x10.png' instead of 'cross_red_10_10.png'
 - added alpha channel support for pngs and gifs (no sharpening there because it creates ugly borders)

 ##0.5.6

-- force the creation of a new thumbnail if the creation date of the cached one is older than the orginal’s modification date
+- forces the creation of a new thumbnail if the creation date of the cached one is older than the orginal’s modification date (sort of experimental - please report errors or simply comment it out)
+- added alpha channel support for PNGs and GIFs (no sharpening there because it creates ugly borders)
+- parameters 'w' and 'h' - if both set - define a 'box' into which the thumbnail fits; the output of distorted images is no longer possible
+- substituted an underscore with an 'x' in the thumbnail filename for better readability, e.g. 'example_160x257.png' instead of 'example_160_257.png'
 - better error handling
 - cleaned up the code, improved comments

 ##0.5.7

 - better log function
 - USE_STREAM_CONNECTION option
 - new 'sq' parameter to produce square thumbnails
 - new optional 'sharpen' parameter allows to switch off sharpening for individual thumbnails (default is 'true')

-## To do:
-- cache purging
+##To do

 - implement / finalize proper error handling
+- cache purging through GET parameter
+- define JPEG output quality parameter through GET parameter
-- auto detect presence of an alpha channel in the image
+- auto detect presence of an alpha channel in the original image

-- Nice to have (maybe)
+- nice to have (maybe)
 	- 'hot linking' of original files (through CURL or so)
+	- cropping (?)